GrantS2S/website/content/integrations/flat-file/parcelninja-inventory.md

 ---
 title: "An End-to-End Solution"
 subtitle: "With Stock2Shop, you can “close the loop” on the ecommerce process.
-Your customers are informed of what is available, sales documents are created in your ERP, your customers receive tracking information and the order is delivered."
+Your customers are informed of what is available, sales documents are created in your Flat File Data Source, your customers receive tracking information and the order is delivered."
 imageDestop: "/images/a21.png"
 imageDestopWidth: "849"
 imageMobile: "/images/a002.png"
 headless: true
-source: "sage-50cloud-pastel-xpress"
+source: "flat-file"
 fulfillment: "parcelninja"
 type: "source-fulfillment-content"
 weight: 1